-Meyerhoff Scholars receive a comprehensive, four-year financial-aid package, including tuition, and room and board; Meyerhoff finalists receive somewhat more limited support.
+Meyerhoff Scholars receive a four-year merit award.
 Continued support is contingent upon maintaining a B average in a science or engineering major and completing all other requirements detailed in the Meyerhoff merit award agreement.

 Once selected for the program, each cohort of incoming Meyerhoff Scholars attends a mandatory pre-freshman six-week Summer Bridge Program, during which they take courses in math, science, and the humanities.
 They also learn time management, problem-solving, and study skills and take part in social and cultural events.
 Summer Bridge prepares scholars for the new expectations and requirements of college courses, and helps develop a close-knit peer group.

 Beginning at the recruitment phase, the Meyerhoff Scholars Program emphasizes the goal of achieving a research-based Ph.D.
 Other values consistently emphasized include striving for outstanding academic achievement, seeking help (tutoring, advising) from a variety of sources, and supporting ones peers.
 Scholars are also expected to participate in community service projects.